 Protect your site today

 Almas can help you and your workplace with the transition back into office working by upgrading your site to one that is safe and Covid secure, ready for the post-pandemic future.
-We’ve been working with biometrics for years including both fingerprint and contactless facial recognition access control, plus biometric time and attendance solutions.
+We’ve been working with biometrics for years including both biometric readers and contactless facial scanners, plus biometric time and attendance solutions.

 Safeguard your business with customer focussed solutions and service and prepare for the new normal.
 For more information, you can call us on 0333 567 77 99 or email us: [email protected]